Ribs 3 Ways - St. Louis, Baby Back, and Spare

 If you cook large quantities of food, you can’t go wrong with the Traeger Ironwood XL.
 It’s roomy without taking up your entire patio.
 Plus, it’s ultra-durable, lasting for years!

-• Charcoal.
+• Pellets.
 I stoked the pit with Royal Oak Charcoal Hardwood Pellets.
 I love this brand because you get clean smoke with no fillers.
 It gives the ribs a rich, deep flavor that tastes authentic.
-This charcoal burns hot and fast!

 The Process for Making Ribs 3 Ways